fcontrepois/finops-toolkit/documentation/demo/DEMO_TOOLS.md

 ### Special Features

-#### Theoretical Column
-When `--noise 0.0`, the output includes a `theoretical` column showing the expected values that forecasting algorithms should match.
-This is useful for validating forecast accuracy.

 #### Date Handling
 - **Default**: Data ends today, starts `periods-1` time units ago
 - **With --end-date**: Data ends on specified date